Looking over the past years, I see all the lessons learned.

 And I must add in a #6 – Face Fear

 After doing the above 5 things, facing fear becomes a definite part of life.
 Face it head on.
 Walk towards it.
 Be brave, battle courageously and know Whose you are.
 Remember the crown you wear and the Hand you hold.
 Recite scripture in quiet whispers and great shouts.
 Pray without ceasing and face each fear that comes your way.
 They will come.
 Stand firm in your faith and fight the good fight.
-A life lesson only learned by real life circumstances and opportunities to put on the full armor of God.
+Real lessons learned only by real life circumstances and opportunities to put on the full armor of God.

-These are lessons I’m learning… smelling the salty, tang of the ocean, feeling the sand beneath my feet, sensing the coming of rainy season all while hanging in here for the long term.
+These are some of our lessons learned… smelling the salty, tang of the ocean, feeling the sand beneath my feet, sensing the coming of rainy season all while hanging in here for the long term.

-Life lessons.
+Life lessons learned.
 Chances to grow and life out bold relationship with Jesus.
-All learned in missionary life.
+All lessons learned in missionary life.

 What life lessons are you learning as you walk a journey through missionary life?